emanueljacob/identity-germany/README.md

 ```

 ### Data structure
-The input data might depend on the validation method.
-For information about it,
+The input data might depend on the validation type.
+For more information about it,
-check the methods directory and its readme:
+check the types directories and their readme files:

 - `id_card`: [src/Validation/IdCardValidation/README.md](/src/Validation/IdCardValidation/README.md)
 - `passport`: [src/Validation/PassportValidation/README.md](/src/Validation/PassportValidation/README.md)
 - `residence`: [src/Validation/ResidenceValidation/README.md](/src/Validation/ResidenceValidation/README.md)

 ## Roadmap
-Currently, there are only two validation types for checking against the german id card and the german passport.
+Currently, there are only three validation types for checking data against the german id card, the german passport and
+the german residence permission (eAT).
-In a further release the plan is to extend the functionality by adding
+In a further release this might be extended.
+Feel free to contribute or tell us your wishes. :rocket:

-- ...
+Right now, this package uses components from laravel in version ~6.
+This is due to the fact that this package should
+be compatible with PHP 7.3 and at the time of creation it must also be compatible to symfony components in versions
+that more recent versions of laravel do not allow to install.
+As soon as this is no longer an issue, the required package versions will be updated.
+Those who might want to fork the
+package should know, that it should be compatible with laravel 6-8 but compatibility can not be guaranteed.